531Yvonne/Apple-Maps-Redesign/README.md

 * Analyze strengths and opportunities for further improvements

 Our redesign Apple Maps majorly contains improved or innovative features including:
-* Apple Maps Icon
+* Redesigned Apple Maps Icon
-* Search Bar
+* Unified Search Bar
-* Favorite Button
+* Efficient Favorite Button
-* Screen-On-Screen Functionality
+* Additional Screen-On-Screen Functionality
-* Offline Services
+* Innovative Offline Services Access

 The prototype was built in Balsamiq and can be viewed in full at xxx.
 The video presentation was also uploaded to YouTube and can be viewed at xxx.